Mercy-Chemtai/DAS/README.md

  such as :
  Push - which is used to add an element to the collection. pop - This is used to remove the most recently added element.

+ ##Queues

+ It is a linear data structure that uses the FIFO principle of ordering to store items.
+         it is similar to stack but it uses the FIFO which is first in first out for example a line of customers where the first in the line is the first out after being served.
+         There are various implementations of queues for example lists, collections of deque, and queues.
+Queue. deques are also called doubly-ended queues which are implemented using collections.